HadrienG2/subwoofer/book/src/user-guide/full-measurements.md

 `more_memory_data_sources` to the set of Cargo features that you are enabling.
-This feature is never enabled by default because it falls a bit outside of the scope of what Subwoofer normally aims to measure (namely the impact of subnormal numbers on the performance of floating-point arithmetic).
+This feature is never enabled by default because it falls a bit outside of the scope of what Subwoofer normally aims to measure (namely the impact of subnormal numbers on the performance of floating-point arithmetic) and it causes an enormous increase of total benchmark execution time.

 ## SIMD data types